tomleung1996/tomleung1996.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Zhentao Liang (梁镇涛) is a Ph.D. candidate in Information Science at the School of Information, Wuhan University, advised by Prof. [Gang Li](https://sim.whu.edu.cn/info/1050/4928.htm).
-He is currently a visiting researcher at the Centre for Science and Technology Studies (CWTS) of Leiden University, working on fine-grained research linkage identification with Dr. [Nees Jan van Eck](https://www.cwts.nl/people/nees-jan-van-eck).
+Zhentao Liang (梁镇涛) is a postdoctoral researcher in Information Science at the School of Information, Wuhan University.
+His research focuses on scientometric approaches to understanding the dynamics of scientific knowledge, with particular emphasis on the identification, measurement, and prediction of emerging and interdisciplinary research topics.
+He works closely together with Prof. [Gang Li](https://sim.whu.edu.cn/info/1560/13323.htm) and Prof. [Jin Mao](https://jszy.whu.edu.cn/maojin).

-His research interests widely include cross-disciplinary knowledge diffusion analysis, emerging topic identification, and full-text scientific document analysis.